Focus on Understanding texts: The components of reading - Blended learning

-This online professional learning provides teachers with an opportunity to explore the cognitive process involved in reading and how to plan for explicit reading instruction.
+This online professional learning provides teachers with an introduction to the cognitive processes involved in reading and how to model the understanding of texts.

 Who should participate?

 Year 3-8 teachers

 Mode of delivery

 Blended learning - a mix of self-paced and facilitator-led learning